 July 19 • Albacore Tuna is the only tuna that is considered sustainable and since you can get small loins, it’s perfect for a crowd.
 The salsa verde is a lovely bright, herby acidic salsa that will pair beautifully with the citrus notes in Buenos Dias.
 The oiliness of the tuna will be balanced with the by the hoppiness & slight salt character...Read More >

 Have a culinary conundrum, dilemma, or wondering where to find a certain ingredient?
-Email Chef Bruce (firstname.lastname@example.org) and he will help you out of your predicament.
-Please allow 24 hours for a response… so if you are standing, staring at your fallen souffle, be advised that he can’t render immediate aid.
+Email our Kitchen Team (email@example.com) and they’ll help you out of your predicament.
+Please allow 24 hours for a response… so if you are standing, staring at your fallen souffle, be advised that we can’t render immediate aid.

 July 12 • Two Tonnes of Fun is a glorious bottle of beer.
 With it’s deep, rich flavours it is an equal match to the marbling & gamy flavours of the lamb.
 I love technical cooking terms and one of my favourites is the Maillard reaction.
 Basically it means that well browned food tastes good.
 With the long boil of the beer bringing...Read More >

 July 11 • Pairing beer with dessert is one of my favourite pastimes.
 It’s an interesting adventure in matching assertiveness and perceived sweetness from the beer with the same qualities in the dish.
 In this case the tropical fruit notes and slightly tannic notes will be balanced by the richness of the coconut milk and the spice notes will be matched with the...Read More >